The Benefits of Vendor Management

 Skills and Expertise

-Fleet can be a complex area to understand and specialist skills are required to manage the contract correctly.
-Often the Vendor will pull the wool over your eyes unless they know the fleet category well.
+Fleet strategy and management can be a complex area to understand and specialist skills are required to manage the contract correctly.
+Often the vendor will pull the wool over your eyes unless you know the fleet category well.

 Managing vendors can be a time-consuming activity especially where there isn’t a dedicated team in place.
 Vendor management may be part of a role where there are other activities which could be viewed as a priority.